garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > localMode

-Configures the local application which will send and receive network requests instead of the target resource specified by `localMode.target` or `defaultTarget`.
+[EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the target resource specified by `localMode.target` or `defaultTarget`.
 One of those fields must be specified to enable local mode for the action.

 The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH server to proxy requests.
 Reverse port-forwarding will be automatically configured to route traffic to the locally run application and back.

-Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+Local mode is enabled by setting the `--local` option on the `garden deploy` command.
 Local mode always takes the precedence over sync mode if there are any conflicting service names.

 Health checks are disabled for services running in local mode.

 See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode) for more information.

+Note!
+This feature is still experimental.
+Some incompatible changes can be made until the first non-experimental release.

 | Type     | Required |
 | -------- | -------- |